European Cervical Cancer Prevention Week: France can do better

 On the occasion of the European week for the prevention of cervical cancer, the cancer screening coordination center of Nouvelle-Aquitaine recalls the challenges of rigorous monitoring.
 A conference is also organized at the Agen-Nérac hospital centre.

 Too many women are still victims of cancer of the cervix, each year, 3000 cancers occur and nearly 1100 women die from it.
-A figure that is still far too high, especially when we know that the World Health Organization (WHO) estimates that cervical cancer could be totally eliminated thanks to “two effective and complementary interventions”, screening and vaccination that prevents human papillomavirus (HPV) infections.
+A figure that is still far too high, especially when we know that the World Health Organization (WHO) estimates that cervical cancer might be totally eliminated thanks to “two effective and complementary interventions”, screening and vaccination that prevents human papillomavirus (HPV) infections.

 However, France is lagging behind its European neighbors in terms of vaccination.
 Only one-third of 16-year-old girls received a full HPV vaccination schedule in 2020.
 This vaccine is recommended for pre-adolescent and adolescent girls aged 11 to 14 (with possible catch-up until age 19), but also in adolescents.
 Indeed, the papillomavirus can be the cause of other cancers of the genital tract and the ENT sphere.